 In search of the parents of my 4th great grandfather Charles Gilbert (1784-1861, Montgomery County, PA), I finally found them through probate and deed records alone.
 Firstly, I knew that Charles had a brother Israel Gilbert, because there is a local history book detailing one of Charles' sons, Seth, and stating he had an uncle Israel Gilbert (and yes, it also confirmed Seth as the son of Charles Gilbert and my 4th great grandmother Jane Sutch).
 Next, I was looking for deeds bought or sold by Charles, and one of them from 1811 mentioned Israel, so I knew I was looking at the right Charles Gilbert.
 It also mentioned several other Gilbert men, and indicated the estate of the deceased Jonathan Gilbert.
 My spidey-sense immediately tingled, as it sounded a lot like Jonathan was the father of all these men and his sons were taking care of his property after his death.
 But how do I confirm it?

 |Jonathan Gilbert's will confirming his wife's unique name,|

 Israel also had a son named Jonathan, probably named after his father, but given the popularity of this name, that alone wouldn't have been enough to convince me.

 It doesn't always go this way, of course.
 Not everyone owned land, and not everyone had a will, and even when they did have a will, they did not always take the time to consider us future genealogists and list their children by name.
-Sometimes, later probate records regarding the execution of the will, can name children though, so be sure to read those to, no matter how boring they seem.
+Sometimes, probate records regarding the execution of the will, can name children though, so be sure to read those too, no matter how boring they seem.